-As part of my True Strength project, I’m featuring interviews that dig deep into how people succeed and I was delighted to interview Claire Haigh.
-The interview has lots of insights into how Claire succeeds, about strengths, weaknesses, mindset, and resilience.
+As part of my True Strength project, I’m featuring interviews that dig deep into how people succeed and I was delighted to interview Jennifer Hulme.
+The interview has lots of insights into how Jenn succeeds, about strengths, weaknesses, mindset, and resilience.

 Josh opened by saying that what HR are doing today is more important that it has ever been in the 25 years that he’s been working.
 47% of today’s jobs will be gone in 10 years, 41% of the workforce participate in the gig economy, and most ‘new jobs’ created

 We can’t ‘drive engagement’ and force people to engage, but we can influence greatness.
 Kevin opened with the story of Alex Scott, a young girl who was diagnosed with cancer and started a lemonade stand to raise money for the hospital looking after her.
 That inspired so many people that